abinit/abinit/doc/tutorial/eph4zpr.md

 abinit teph4zpr_6.in > teph4zpr_6.log 2> err &
 ```

-that produces the following output file:
+To analyze the convergence behavior, we can extract the results from the main output file

 {% dialog tests/tutorespfn/Refs/teph4zpr_6.out %}

-To analyze the convergence behavior, pass the SIGEPH files to the |abicomp| script and use the
+or, alternatively, we can pass the list of SIGEPH files to the |abicomp| script and use the
 `sigpeh` command:

 ```sh